-The Oculus Store is where your app is available publicly for download.
-It is the most straightforward method of distribution, but requires a thorough review of your app by Oculus.
-To distribute an app in this form, you will need to upload your app to the dashboard and submit it for review by our Store team.
-They will examine your app to ensure it meets the technical and content criteria outlined in Store Review Policies.
+The Rift Store is where Oculus Rift apps are available publicly for download.
+It provides an easily discoverable method of distribution for Oculus Rift apps, but requires a thorough review of your app by Oculus.
+To distribute an app in this form, you upload your app to the Oculus Developer Center and submit it for review by our Store team.
+They review your app to ensure it meets the technical and content criteria outlined in Store Review Policies.
 Once your app passes this review, it will appear in the Oculus Store in one of the following sections:

-Oculus Keys are 25-letter-long download codes that you can generate as needed after your app has been approved to ship on the Oculus Store.
+Oculus Keys are 25 character alphanumeric codes that you can generate as needed after your app has been approved.
 Once you are granted the ability to generate Oculus Keys, generating and distributing the key allows users to download your app or in-app purchase items by entering the key into the Redeem Code section in the Oculus app.
-You may distribute the keys however you like, sell them, give them away, or print them out and distributing them offline.
-Keys can be useful, for instance, for giving out review copies to media.
+You may distribute the keys as you like: sell them, give them away, or print them out and distribute them offline.
+Keys can be useful for giving review copies to the media, for example.

 After you have obtained Oculus keys for your app, you can distribute the keys yourself or through other stores and websites such as Amazon’s Digital Software store.